Global Playboy

 We hope this selection of manly cocktails has inspired you to pick up the shaker.
 It’s a great skill to be able to make a couple of really good classic cocktails, so get stuck in!

-If you have a favourite manly cocktail that you think should be on this list, let us know in the comments below!
+If you have a favourite cocktail for men that you think should be on this list, let us know in the comments below!

 Don’t forget to share!